-- 1 cup shredded Asiago cheese (about 2 ounces)
+- 1/2 cup shredded Asiago cheese

-- 2/3 cup ricotta cheese
+- 2/2 cup ricotta cheese

-- 6 button or cremini mushrooms, trimmed and thinly sliced
+- 4 button or cremini mushrooms, trimmed and thinly sliced

 - Kosher salt and freshly ground black pepper

-1b If you are NOT using a baking stone, place racks in the upper and lower thirds of the oven.
+1 Preheat oven: Place racks in the upper and lower thirds of the oven.
 Preheat the oven to 450°F.

-2 Heat 1 Tbsp olive oil in a small sauté pan on medium hight heat.
+2 Sauté onions: Heat 1 Tbsp olive oil in a small sauté pan on medium high heat.
 Add the sliced onions and cook, stirring occasionally, until the onions begin to soften.

-4 Sprinkle each tortilla with half a cup of shredded Asiago cheese.
-Add bits of ricotta cheese, 1/3 cup for each tortilla.
+4 Sprinkle tortillas with cheese, mushrooms, onions: Sprinkle each tortilla with half a cup of shredded Asiago cheese.
+Add bits of ricotta cheese, 1/4 cup for each tortilla.